XpiritBV/CodeToCloud-Workshop/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T002-SBS.md

 ![](/Assets/AppSetting.png)

-If you rather want to run this as code, you can use the command
+If you'd rather want to run this as code, you can use the command

 ```
 az webapp config appsettings set -n $webappName -g $resourcegroupName --settings MONGODB_CONNECTION="mongodb://xxx.documents.azure.com:10255/contentdb?ssl=true&replicaSet=globaldb"